 Walk or bike your way around town.
 Carbon dioxide and greenhouse gases pollute the air every mile you drive.
 If you need to make a short trip to the store or live close to your desired destination, opt to walk or bike there.
-If you’re on foot or your bike, you can advance your weight-loss goals by doing intervals, in which you alternate short bursts of intense walking or peddlilng with more relaxed periods of recovery.
-By walking and biking more often, you’ll cut down on your gas expenses and burn more calories and fat, too.
+If you’re on foot or your bike, you can advance your weight-loss goals by doing intervals, in which you alternate short bursts of intense walking or peddling with more relaxed periods of recovery.
+By walking and biking more often, you’ll cut down on your gas expenses, improve the environment, and burn more calories and fat, too.

 Happy Earth Day!